Our Mission is Safety

-More than 75,000 adults and children have signed the Pool Safely Pledge this summer.
+More than 75,000 adults and children have signed the Pool Safely Pledge last summer.
 Take the Pledge today and get a free Pool Safely Toolkit.

 The USA Swimming Foundation reports nearly 90 children younger than 15 drowned in a pool or spa from January through May 2018, and every year about 19 children drown during the July 4 holiday.
 CPSC also reports:

 While drowning deaths peak among one and two year olds, drownings continue to be the second leading cause of preventable death through age 15.
-According to NSC research, 780 people age 5 to 24 drowned in 2016; of those, 530 were age 15 to 24.
+According to NSC research, 353 people ages 5 to 24 drowned in 2017.

 Swimmers should keep a

 few safety precautions in mind: